ScepticalRabbit/PB3D/work-plan.md

 ### Collision Avoidance
 - Debug and test new collision avoidance algorithms
+    - Seems to be ok with new classes now
 - Test lasers under different conditions
 - Test lasers for accurate ranging time